 Johann Sebastian Bach, one of the greatest composers of the baroque era, wrote many works for the Harpsichord, which are characterized by intricate, interweaving lines.

 It looks rather like a piano but has a distinctive, rather twangy tone, which is one of the archetypal sounds of the Baroque period.

 This is due to the strings being plucked by a trigger mechanism (whereas the strings are hit with a hammer mechanism on the piano).

 Meanwhile, the clavichord – a smaller, quieter relative of the harpsichord – was popular for use at home.

 Here’s a video of the harpsichord so you can hear its unique sound.

-Another type of keyboard instrument that was very popular during the baroque era was the Pipe Organ, a large instrument which is commonly found in churches.
+Another type of keyboard instrument that was very popular during the baroque era was the Pipe Organ, a large instrument commonly found in churches.

-Bach, Handel and a number of other composers wrote extensively for it with the baroque period being known as the ‘Golden Age’ for the pipe organ.
+Bach, Handel, and many other composers wrote extensively for it, with the baroque period known as the ‘Golden Age’ for the pipe organ.

-It creates sound in a very different way from the harpsichord with pitches produced when pressurised air is driven through pipes of various sizes.
+It creates sound in a very different way from the harpsichord, with pitches produced when pressurized air is driven through pipes of various sizes.

-The Pianoforte, an early version of the modern piano, was invented by Italian instrument maker Bartolomeo Cristofo around the turn of the 18th Century.
+The Pianoforte, an early version of the modern piano, was invented by Italian instrument maker Bartolomeo Cristofori around the turn of the 18th Century.